TNO-S3/WuppieFuzz-Workshop/README.md

 Although there is a difference in the characters used between the faulty and the functional requests, there is also a difference in the structure.
 Namely, the faulty requests contains strings for each field, while the functional request has more complicated structures like a list of dictionaries.

-To further investigate the cause we look at the source code of the target application.
+To further investigate the cause of this 500 response we look at the source code of the target application.
 We are interested in the code for the POST request on the `/pet` endpoint which can be found in the file `WuppieFuzz-Workshop/swagger-petstore-swagger-petstore-v2-1.0.6/src/main/java/io/swagger/sample/resource/PetResource.java`.
 The code that handles the POST request can be found below.
 <details>
 <summary>
 Code for the POST /pet endpoint